Accounting history

 - The historical development of accounting thought and practice

-- Accounting and its position in history
+- Accounting and its contribution to history and heritage

 - Providing a historical perspective on contemporary accounting issues

-We rely on a variety of theoretical, archival and empirical research methods – including case studies, biography, cliometrics, content analysis, hermeneutics, oral history, prosopography, and social networks.
+We rely on a variety of theoretical, archival and empirical research methods – including microhistory, case studies, biography, cliometrics, content analysis, hermeneutics, oral history, prosopography, and social networks.

 Partnerships and collaborations